Peabo Bryson Concert

 Empowering tomorrow's leaders today.

-Launching in October 2025—Domestic Violence Awareness Month—and continuing through April 2026: The RSLS is in an artistic season called "From Hidden to Crowned: A Whole New World".
+Launched in October 2025—Domestic Violence Awareness Month—and continuing through May 2026: The RSLS is in an artistic season called "From Hidden to Crowned: A Whole New World".

-The Rising South season will culminate in a benefit concert and fundraiser headlined by two-time Grammy Award winner Peabo Bryson, whose legendary voice and artistry have inspired audiences for decades.
+The Rising South season will host a concert headlined by two-time Grammy Award winner Peabo Bryson, whose legendary voice and artistry have inspired audiences for decades.
 Mr. Bryson—recipient of Grammy Awards for “A Whole New World (Aladdin’s Theme)” and “Beauty and the Beast”—will perform a full concert in support of Rising South’s mission.

 Through this project, Rising South Literacy School invites the entire community—students, educators, artists, and families—to take part in building a culture of peace, literacy, and collective pride.